Complying with Data Handling Requirements in Cloud Storage Systems: Data Compliance in Cloud Storage

-In this setting, compliance with \dhrs{} then has to be achieved and enforced by the operator of the cloud storage system.
-Only the operator knows about the characteristics of the storage nodes and only the operator can thus make the ultimate decision on which node to store a specific data item.
-Different works exist that propose cryptographic guarantees \cite{itani_paas_2009}, accountability mechanisms \cite{agrawal_auditing_2004}, information flow control \cite{bacon_information-flow_2014,pasquier_flow-audit_2016}, or even virtual proofs of physical reality \cite{ruehmair_virtual_2015} to relax trust assumptions on the cloud operator, i.e., providing the client with \emph{assurance} that \dhrs{} are (strictly) adhered to.
+Compliance with \dhrs{} has to be realized by the operator of the cloud storage system.
+Only the operator knows about the characteristics of the storage nodes and can thus make the ultimate decision on which node to store a specific data item.
+Different works exist that propose cryptographic guarantees \cite{itani_paas_2009}, accountability mechanisms \cite{agrawal_auditing_2004}, information flow control \cite{bacon_information-flow_2014,pasquier_flow-audit_2016}, or virtual proofs of physical reality \cite{ruehmair_virtual_2015} to relax trust assumptions on the operator, i.e., providing the client with \emph{assurance} that \dhrs{} are (strictly) adhered to.
 Our goals are different: Our main aim is for \emph{functional} improvements of the status quo.
-Thus, these works are orthogonal to our approach and can possibly be combined if the cloud operator is not sufficiently trusted.
+Thus, these works are orthogonal to our approach and can possibly be combined if the operator is not sufficiently trusted.